Switching to watercolor was totally unintentional.

 So I dug out some watercolor paint and sure enough as soon as I started painting with them I thought this is fun and immediately realized it was nothing like watercolor painting back in the 2nd grade.
 It wasn't sloppy and messy as I remember it, my paper wasn't soaked and dripping all over the place then it dawned on me... in the second grade who knows what type of paper we were using to paint with.
 I'm also using brushes specifically made for painting with watercolor so of course it's different and it's fun and there aren't so many mediums and steps to prep the canvas and the paint before you can even begin painting.

-So yes, this is my new favorite medium for now, I'll probably get the urge to go back to playing with acrylics but for the time being I'm going to enjoy painting with watercolour.
+So yes, this is my new favorite medium for now, I'll probably get the urge to go back to working with acrylics but for the time being I'm going to enjoy painting with watercolour.